KOG (AM)

 KOG was a short-lived AM broadcasting station, licensed to the Western Radio Electric Company in Los Angeles, California.
-It was issued its first license, as KZC, in December 1921, changed its call letters to KOG a few weeks later, and was deleted less than a year and one half after its start.
+It was issued its first license, as KZC, in December 1921, changed its callsign to KOG a few weeks later, and was deleted less than a year and one half after its start.

 History

 KOG was first licensed as a broadcasting station in December 1921.
 However the station's owner, the Western Radio Electric Company of Los Angeles, California, already had extensive experience making broadcasts intended for the general public under an earlier Experimental license.

 Beginning in late 1912, radio communication in the United States was regulated by the Department of Commerce.
 Initially there were no formal standards for which stations could make broadcasts intended for the general public, and after World War I stations under a variety of license classes, most commonly Amateur and Experimental, began making regularly scheduled programs on a limited basis.

 In 1919 Les E. Taufenback (as president) and Harold Nunan founded the Western Radio Electric Company, then at 637 South Hope in Los Angeles.
 In early 1920, the company received a license for an Experimental station with the call sign 6XD.
 6XD was credited with being the first station in the Los Angeles region to conduct experimental entertainment broadcasts, which began around mid-1920.
 By the fall of 1921 the station was at 550 South Flower Street and featured "the latest Victor Records as soon as they are ready for distribution" as provided by Richardson's Music Shop.
 At this time 6XD's broadcasting schedule consisted of twice-weekly concerts on Tuesday and Friday evenings from 8 to 9 p.m., transmitted on a wavelength of 325 meters (923 kHz).